xsburg/vscode-javascript-booster/CONTRIBUTING.md

 The following commands build the extension package:

+-   Bump the version in `client/package.json` (don't forget to revert the change later)
--   in the root repository dir: `npm run package`
+-   In the root repository dir, run `npm run package`

 The extension bundle (\*.vsix) will be created in the `client` directory.